 - Understand your cost of acquiring customers.
 In modern times, those who earn a strong living online purchase a large amount of their traffic via paying for advertising.
 These people understand CPA (Cost Per Acquisition) and lead generation.
 That is a skill you need to master if you haven’t done so already.
 If your website is going to be part of your business, you need to know what it is going to cost you, and it costs more than just the build fees and hosting fees…

 - Invest in your future.
 Don’t assume that what you’re doing at the moment will be the same approach you’ll use down the road.
 Stay educated and innovative, especially online.
 As lead generation evolves so must you and your website.
-As nurturing prospects to customers evolves, so must you and your website.
+As nurturing prospects to customers evolve, so must you and your website.

 - Keep yourself surrounded by successful people.
 Read about successful online tools, implement, and test them to see if they make sense for your business.